-This report updates and sets out proposals for Joint Committee (Performance, Audit & Governance Committee and Overview & Scrutiny Committee) recommendations on the following:

-- Draft Service Plans for 2019/20: - The The Medium Term Financial Plan 2019/20 2022/23; - The 2019/20 to 2022/23 Capital Programme; and - A 2.5% uplift to the 2019/20 Schedule of Charges.

-All the recommendations should be considered within the national context of continued financial uncertainty and risk for local government.
+- The report updates and sets out proposals for Joint Committee (Performance, Audit & Governance Committee and Overview & Scrutiny Committee) recommendations on the following: - The Medium Term Financial Plan 2019/20 2022/23 - o The 2019/20 to 2022/23 Capital Programme - o The 2019/20 Schedule of Charges - All decisions and recommendations will be considered within the national context of continued financial uncertainty and risk for local government. - The report sets out recommendations for Joint Committee to make to Executive for budget proposals for a balanced four year Medium Term Financial Plan and approval of the Council Tax for 2019/20.

-the RECOMMENDATIONS FOR JOINT COMMITTEE: to endorse that the Executive recommends the following for approval by Council: (A) The draft service plans for 2019/20.
-ERP C (B) That the East Herts share of Council Tax be increased by £5 for 2019/20 (Section 2.6) (C) The updated position on the Medium Term Financial Plan and Budget for 2019/20 including the budget pressures and risks;

-(D) The new savings in 2019/20 as shown in Table 9; (E) Implementation of the Capital Programme as set out in Essential Reference Paper 'B'; and (F) A 2.5% uplift to the the schedule of charges for 2019/20.
-The full Schedule of charges will be presented to the executive .
+RECO RECOMMENDATIONS FOR COUNCIL: that (A) the draft service plans for 2019/20 be adopted; (B) the East Herts share of Council Tax for a band D at £169.09 be approved; (C) the updated position on the Medium Term Financial Plan and Budget for 2019/20 including the budget pressures and risks be approved; (D) the new savings in 2019/20 as shown in table 9 be approved; (E) implementation of the Capital Programme as set out in Essential Reference Paper 'C' be approved; (F) the schedule of charges set out in Essential Reference Paper 'D' with an overall increase of 2.5% for 2019/20, be approved; and (G) authority to approve the final schedule of taxi fees and charges for 2019/20, as in Essential Reference Paper 'D', following the required consultation with the taxi trade, be delegated to the Head of Strategic Finance and Property acting in consultation with the Chairman of the Licensing Committee.

-1.0 Background
+1 Background

-- 1.1 This report sets out the Council's approach to setting the budget for 2019/20 and the revenue and capital budget proposals for the four years commencing 2019/20. - 1.2 Throughout the past few months Finance has met with members and senior officers to discuss the issues and opportunities that this year's budget setting process will present. - 1.3 The principal objective of the process was to consider previous and current budget decisions the Council has made and then ensure that they were both robust and able to deliver a sustainable Medium Term Financial Plan. - 1.4 Some of the key issues discussed throughout this time included the long term national financial outlook and the impact this will have on local budgets and the ability to produce income streams for a future balanced budget. - 1.5 The report sets out the proposals and outcomes that officers have arrived at to ensure that East Herts Council maintains a sustainable budget position for the future. - 1.6 The Council's strategic aims and priorities drive the medium term financial planning process, with changes in resource allocation determined in accordance with policies and priorities.
-The Medium Term Financial Plan (MTFP) provides the framework for the development of annual budgets in line with the aims of the Council's Corporate Strategy.
+- 1.1 This report sets out the Council's approach to setting the budget for 2019/20 and the revenue and capital budget proposals for the four years commencing 2019/20. - 1.2 Throughout the past few months Finance has met with members and senior officers to discuss the issues and opportunities that this year's budget setting process will present. - 1.3 The principal objective of the process was to consider previous and current budget decisions the Council has made and then ensure that they were both robust and able to deliver a sustainable Medium Term Financial Plan.

-- 1.7 As part of last year's budget process it was noted that grant funding cuts since 2010 has meant that the Council has delivered net savings of £2.6m. - 1.8 Additional budget efficiencies required over the next four years could be in excess of £3m dependant on the outcomes of a number of government initiatives including the Business Rate Retention Policy, Fairer Funding Regime and reliance on grants.
+- 1.4 Some of the key issues discussed throughout this time included the long term national financial outlook and the impact this will have on local budgets and the ability to produce income streams for a future balanced budget. - 1.5 The report sets out the proposals and outcomes that officers have arrived at to ensure that East Herts Council maintains a sustainable budget position for the future. - 1.6 The Council's strategic aims and priorities drive the medium term financial planning process, with changes in resource allocation determined in accordance with policies and priorities.
+The Medium Term Financial Plan (MTFP) provides the framework for the development of annual budgets in line with the aims of the Council's Corporate Strategy. - 1.7 As part of last year's budget process it was noted that grant funding cuts since 2010 has meant that the Council has delivered net savings of £2.6m. - 1.8 Additional budget efficiencies required over the next four years could be in excess of £3m dependant on the outcomes of a number of government initiatives including the Business Rate Retention Policy, Fairer Funding Regime and reliance on grants.
 This will present a significant challenge for the Council and where possible, the Council has looked to minimise the impact on front line services. - 1.9 The report contains the following sections and Essential Reference Papers: